cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   made sense to have them.
 I also made Rugh's death cause defeat, which may seem like it makes it harder, but actually it makes it easier by saving you the time of just waiting around after he dies for the rest of you to die as well, because that's basically what happens when he dies anyways.
+To make up for his death now causing defeat, I upgraded him into a Nightblade on Easy.
+  I also added some traits to the shamans.
+While putting "Aged" on the Old one might make things harder, it just made more sense flavor-wise.
+And the traits I put on the other two were positive.
+I also gave the defenders of Barag Gor 2 more archers on Easy.
 05 To the Harbor of Tirigaz: apologize for Holy Water being a red herring 06 Black Flag: Here the enemies kept overtaking me before I really had a chance to set up, so I removed their starting villages so they'd waste more time